-In this case, it is better to close your lens a little, at least to avoid coma, which is more difficult to correct in post processing.
+In this case, it is better to close your aperture a little.
+Lens aberrations are difficult to correct in post-processing.

-Your camera is sitting on a tripod so you can disable the image stabilisation.
-Certain cameras will try to compensate movement that is not there, thus blurring your photo.
+With your camera is sitting on a tripod, you can disable image stabilisation.
+If you don’t disable it, certain cameras will try to compensate for movement that is not there and will blur your photo.

 Autofocus will also not be of any help.
-Just disable it and manual focus on a bright star.
+Disable it and use manual focus on a bright star.
 Use the magnification focus aid on your live view screen to help you focus.

-Look for the classic signs that your star is in focus:
+Look for these classic signs that your star is in focus: